BrunoZell/stargazer-yubikey-wallet/README.md

 General key info..: [none]
 ```

 To initialize the Yubikey as a Constellation Network wallet, you need to generate a new key pair.

-Constellation uses `secp256k1` keys, so remeber the `--expert` flag to see them.
-Lets generate a new key pair:
+⚠️ While its possible to generate keypairs directly on the Yubikey without it ever leaving the device, this is not supported for `secp256k1` type keys which Constellation uses for message and transaction signing.
+And even if, there would be no option to back up the key, so it would be lost if the pin is entered incorrectly three consecutive times or when the Yubikey is lost.

+So lets generate the keypair on the host machine and then copy it onto the Yubikey.
+It's generally a good idea to do this on an air-gapped machine, although a passphrase will protect the key on the host machine.
+Remeber the `--expert` flag to see keys of type `secp256k1`:

 ```bash
 > gpg --expert --full-generate-key